CumulusNetworks/docs/content/cumulus-netq-415/Whats-New/_index.md

 ## Release Considerations

 - When you upgrade to NetQ v4.15.0, any pre-existing validation data will be lost.
 Additionally, NetQ will not retain data related to network services (including BGP, LLDP, EVPN, and MLAG) after upgrading.
-- When the NetQ agent is active and What Just Happened (WJH) is enabled, the Cumulus Linux 5.14 packet trimming feature will not work as expected.
-To enable packet trimming, you must disable NetQ What Just Happened with the `netq config del agent wjh` command, then apply the changes with `netq config restart agent`.
 - The NetQ agent is not compatible with Broadcom switches.
 Reach out to your NVIDIA support representative if your networking environment requires Broadcom support.

 ### Upgrade Paths